 The Western Ghats has a large number of forest home gardens that are critical in halting deforestation and species loss.
 Home gardens are repositories of biological diversity and therefore a source of food security, nutrition, medicine, and traditional knowledge.
 Over the last 3 years, WEA has worked with the Vanastree Collective, who has uplifted and supported small-scale food systems and the women who steward them for nearly 15 years.

 Together in 2016, WEA and Vanastree are partnering on the Seeds of Resilience Project to train 20 women farmers as traditional seed savers.
 We will also train 120 women farmers and 20 youth directly and approximately 500 farmers indirectly to protect biodiversity, adapt to climate change, and respond to the region’s growing food security concerns.
 Our team aims to achieve the following:

-Household seed saving.
+Household Seed Saving.
 20 women will participate in trainings to cultivate, store, and manage seeds for varietal purity and diversity.
 They will be supported to sell their seeds to hundreds of farmers and to a centralized seed bank through self-managed micro-enterprises.
-They will support the seed bank to increase seed varieties from 30 to 40.

 Home Garden Biodiversity and Productivity.120 women and 20 youth will directly participate in trainings and in turn train approximately 500 other farmers to increase their knowledge of good agricultural practices, participate in model gardens, demonstrations, and exchanges, and increase their access to diverse and high quality seeds.